roiy0987/Scrabble-Team-W/readme.md

 * The Client Side - The client side is the part of the application that runs on the user's computer.
 It provides the user with a graphical interface to play the game.
-  The client side consist of the Model layer, the ViewModel layer and the View layer.
+  The client side consist of the Model layer, the ViewModel layer and the View.Main layer.
 It enables the players to transfer actions and commands to the server.

 * The Model - The model represents the state of the game.
 It contains the board, the tiles, the players, and the score.